 Levels and wages

-Apprenticeships are available at different levels from intermediate to degree level and have different entry requirements depending on apprenticeship and industry sector.
+Apprenticeships are available at different levels from level 2 (intermediate) to level 7 (degree level) and have different entry requirements depending on the apprenticeship and industry sector.

 Not sure if you're ready for an Apprenticeship?